Why Moms and Daughters Fight—And Why Mom’s Always Right

 3. Because Culture Makes It Worse

-Why Mom Was (Annoyingly) Right
+Why Mom Was Right (and the Funny Mug That Admits It)

 Moms are like emotional surveillance cameras.
 They see it all, from the red flags in your new relationship to the way you’re about to sabotage your own career because you “don’t want to seem too ambitious.”